Supabets: History

 Supabets is regularly listed among the top sports betting and slots platforms in South Africa by local media, including News24 and The Citizen, which cite its product range and user accessibility.

-Partnerships and Expansion
+Partnerships

-In 2023, Supabets partnered with WA.Technology to expand its technology infrastructure and scale operations across South Africa, aiming to deliver broader gaming solutions and enhance its digital capabilities.
+In 2023, Supabets partnered with WA.Technology to expand its technology infrastructure and scale operations across South Africa.

-The company has also entered into content distribution agreements with global studios such as Habanero and SmartSoft Gaming, integrating internationally popular games into its online offering.
+The company has also entered into content distribution agreements with global studios such as Habanero and SmartSoft Gaming.

 Controversies

 Supabets was among the companies that withdrew sponsorship from South African podcaster MacG in February 2021, after homophobic remarks led to backlash and corporate distancing by several brands.

 The South African betting sector, including operators like Supabets, has also faced scrutiny amid disputes between casinos and bookmakers over the legality and regulation of roulette betting in Gauteng, where Supabets and similar operators were active stakeholders.

-Recognition

-Supabets has been identified by media outlets as a key competitor in South Africa’s gambling market, often featured in rankings of top sports betting sites and slots providers by publications such as News24 and The Citizen.